-Stolen Armored Vehicle Chase Ends With Soldier's Arrest
+Police Say Soldier Stole Armored Vehicle And Led Them On Two-Hour Chase

 Yabut had his personal weapon on him at the time, although it contained no ammunition, Puryear said.

-"We are extremely grateful that there were no injuries as a result of this incident," said Maj.
-Gen. Timothy P. Williams, the adjutant general of Virginia in a statement.
+"We are extremely grateful that there were no injuries as a result of this incident," Maj.
+Gen. Timothy P. Williams, the adjutant general of Virginia, said in a statement.
 "We have initiated our own internal investigation, and we will determine appropriate actions once the investigation is complete."

 Yabut has more than 11 years of service and deployed to Afghanistan from 2008 to 2009 with the Illinois National Guard, said Puryear.